sainad2222/cp-buddy/readme.md

 #### Chrome:
 ##### Note:
-Since chrome extensions require developer account which are not free to register you need to load extension from browser
+Since chrome extensions require developer account which is not free to register you need to load extension from browser

 1. Clone this repository
 `git clone https://github.com/sainad2222/cf-helper.git`